recyclable toothpaste tube.

 A lot, actually.
 We’re leading industry groups and working with industry partners globally and across Australia & New Zealand on education about recyclability and wider acceptance of recyclable tubes.
 We're sharing our knowledge and technology with any other interested company.
 We're also verifying the sortability of tubes through testing in real facilities to make sure there is not too much mis-sorting.
 The more recyclable tubes are used in the market and as more recyclers are educated about recyclable tubes, the easier it will become for reprocessors to recycle tubes coming their way.

-The plan is for all of our toothpaste tubes to be recyclable by 2025.
-It takes time to make the transition, and during this time, some of our toothpastes will be in recyclable tubes while others won't have transitioned yet.
-For now, be sure to look out for this symbol on your tube:
+The plan is for all of our toothpaste tubes to be recyclable by the end of 2025.
+It takes time to make the transition, and during this time some of our toothpastes will be in recyclable tubes while others won't have transitioned yet.
+For now, make sure your tube is marked with the recyclable tube symbol before placing it into a recycling bin.
+Follow local council guidelines for recycling HDPE #2 plastics or recycle with TerraCycle.

-We're also working hard to talk to local councils and recyclers to make recycling tubes as easy as possible.
-One day, we hope everyone will be able to place our tubes in their kerbside recycling.
-Whilst we make this transition & work to educate the industry, we've partnered with TerraCycle in Australia and New Zealand to give a second life to your used oral care packaging.
-Find out more about our Colgate Oral Care Recycling Program where you are here: TerraCycle Australia & TerraCycle New Zealand, and how you can help prevent oral care packaging from ending up in landfill.
+However, for tubes which are still making the transition, we've partnered with TerraCycle in Australia and New Zealand to give a second life to your used oral care packaging.
+Find out more about our Colgate Oral Care Recycling Program where you are here: TerraCycle Australia & TerraCycle New Zealand, and how you can help prevent eligible oral care packaging from ending up in landfill.

 No, this tube (and plastics in general) are not designed to be biodegradable.
-The #2 HDPE plastic used in our tubes is designed to be "circular," so that the material can be re-processed into new products and packaging.
+The #2 HDPE plastic used in our tubes can be re-processed into new products and packaging.

 Our recyclable tubes are made out of #2 HDPE plastic, which is one of the most recycled plastics.
 HDPE can be turned into all kinds of new things, from new packaging to fence posts!
 Switching to recyclable has the potential to keep millions of tubes out of landfills sites across Australia & New Zealand.